anetasopa/Node-SQL-PostgreSQL/README.md

 ### Create nodemon

 ### Add the other url
-Add value url and display in browser through construct new const and call it in 'write(JSON.stringify()'
+Add value url and display in browser through construct new const and call it in `write(JSON.stringify())`

 ### Make a new folder
 _mkdir_ fortunes_api